 It will pay out for dental treatment provided that:

 - Your pet has had a dental examination in the 12 months before the dental condition started

-2. Petplan includes dental cover in both its "Covered for Life" pet insurance policies, Classic and Ultimate.
+3. Petplan includes dental cover in its Covered for Life pet insurance policies, Classic and Ultimate

 Again, this is conditional on your pet having had regular dental check-ups.
 The policy document states that they will pay "the cost of treatment for a dental injury or illness providing your pet had a dental examination carried out by a vet in the 12 months before the injury happened or the illness was first noticed."

-Why doesn't pet insurance always include dental cover?
+Does pet insurance include dental care cover?

 As a general rule, pet insurance policies won't pay out for routine treatment, which is how they perceive most dentistry.
 Insurers see it as the owner's responsibility to take care of their pet's teeth, with regular dental checks with their vet and to personally cover these costs.
 (The same is true for vaccinations and worming.)